-The City of Coquitlam recognizes that Burke Mountain residents, and the community-at-large, have a strong interest in the many different projects and initiatives underway and planned for northeast Coquitlam.
-This includes:
+The City provides this page as a central resource to Burke Mountain residents, and the community-at-large, for the many different projects and initiatives underway and planned for northeast Coquitlam, including:

-In July 2017, the development took its first significant step forward with changes to the Official Community Plan (OCP), and approvals of policies and guidelines for the development of the Burke Mountain Village site.
+In July 2017, the development took its first significant step forward with changes to the Citywide Official Community Plan (CWOCP), and approvals of policies and guidelines for the development of the Burke Mountain Village site.

-For information and updates on this project, visit the Burke Mountain Village page.
+For more information and updates on this project, visit the Burke Mountain Village page.

-To find out more about the Assessment, including a list of Frequently Asked Questions, visit the Tree Risk Assessment page or call Parks Services at 604-927-6300.
+For more information, visit the Tree Risk Assessment page or call Parks Services at 604-927-6300.

-If you are concerned about a tree on public property, such as on parkland or on a boulevard, please call the City’s Parks Customer Service line at 604-927-6300 (Monday through Friday, 8 am to 4 pm).
+If you are concerned about a tree on public property, such as on parkland or on a boulevard, please call the City’s Parks Customer Service line at 604-927-6300 (Monday – Friday, 8 am – 4 pm).

 Smiling Creek Park opened on October 2, 2018 and is a 3.43 acre park that forms part of the Smiling Creek Elementary School joint-use site.
-The site also includes the Smiling Creek Activity Centre, which provides recreation programming during the evenings and weekends in the:
+The site also includes the Smiling Creek Activity Centre, which provides recreation programming during the evenings and weekends:

-In addition to the full-sized irrigated, sand based sports field, the park also includes pathways, grass areas, benches, terraced seat walls and a plaza with electrical receptacles to support small tournaments and events.
+The park includes a full-sized irrigated, sand-based sports field, pathways, grass areas, benches, terraced seat walls, and a plaza with electrical receptacles to support small tournaments and events.

-Funded and constructed by housing developer Wesbild, the expansion will bring one large passive park to the area rather than the two smaller parks previously planned for the area.
+Funded and constructed by housing developer Wesbild, the expansion will bring one large passive park to the area rather than the two smaller parks previously planned.

 The project will retain much of the existing forest while adding features that allow for the passive enjoyment of the space, including: